8 Best Outdoor BBQ Grill Brands of 2024

 Weber: Best Charcoal Grills

 Weber charcoal grills are iconic for a reason.
-They are built tough and are one of the easiest grills to use.
+They are built tough and are one of the most accessible grills.

 They are best known for their classic Kettle Charcoal Grill, which they created almost 70 years ago and has been the gold standard for a reliable charcoal grill ever since.

 That said, they have branched off over the years and now have a variety of gas, pellet, and even electric grills to choose from.
-They even offer smaller models as well as portable ones for those who like camping or on the go.
+They even offer smaller and more portable models for those who like camping or are on the go.

-Known for how sturdy they are, Weber grills can often be on the pricier side, but you certainly get what you pay for.
+Known for their sturdy, Weber grills can often be pricier, but you certainly get what you pay for.

 The Weber Original Kettle Premium Charcoal Grill is the grill that started it all.

-It was created by George Stephen in the 50s and has survived as one of the greatest outdoor grills of all time and still a popular and reliable model today.
+George Stephen created it in the 50s and has survived as one of the most fantastic outdoor grills ever.
+It is still a popular and reliable model today.

-The classic Kettle grill at the standard size of 22" generally starts under $150 and can range to about under $600 for a decked out Performer series grill, making these a great value for the money.
+The classic Kettle grill at the standard size of 22" generally starts under $150 and can range to about under $600 for a decked-out Performer series grill, making these an excellent value.

 Char-Broil: Best Gas Grills

-Of all the types of grills out there, gas is the most common, meaning that there are many different brands to choose from.
+Of all the types of grills, gas is the most common, meaning there are many different brands to choose from.

-We not only recommend Char-Broils because of how durable and consistent they are but this reviewer has used them, personally, for years precisely for this reason.
+We recommend Char-Broils because of how durable and consistent they are and because this reviewer has used them personally for years precisely for this reason.
 Gas grills are often made with cheaper metals to keep the price down.

-These metals can often break down after only a season of use, which is infuriating for any homeowner.
-Char-Broils are built tough enough to last for years.
+These metals can often break down after only a season of use, infuriating any homeowner.
+Char-broils are built tough enough to last for years.

 Plus, they have a grill for any budget with plenty of affordable products.